ljacobson64/DAG-MCNP-TESTING/README.md

 issued in each test suite. `waf help` gives details on available options.
 The following options are relevant to dag-mcnp users:

-* waf -e [path] : Give the path to the dag-mcnp5 executable to use.
-A default path of ../../Source/src will be used if omitted.
+* `waf -e [path]` : Give the path to the DAG-MCNP executable to use.
+If omitted, a default path of `../../Source/src` will be used.
-* waf -f : Use pre-faceted geometry (instead of CAD files) when available.
+* `waf -f` : Use pre-faceted geometry (instead of CAD files) when available.
-           This option usually saves time, and is compatible with nocgm versions of dag-mcnp.
+    This option usually saves time, and is compatible with non-CGM versions of DAG-MCNP.
-* waf -c [cases] : Specify a test case to run.
-In test suites where cases are numbered, such as the Regression suite, a hyphen-separated group of numbers may be given, e.g. 1-10 to run cases 01 to 10.
+* `waf -c [cases]` : Specify a test case to run.
+In test suites where cases are numbered, such as the Regression suite, a hyphen-separated group of numbers may be given, e.g. `1-10` to run cases 01 to 10.
-* waf -j [jobs] : Specify the number of parallel jobs to run during testing.
+* `waf -j [jobs]` : Specify the number of parallel jobs to run during testing.
-* waf --mpi : Use mpiexec to run dag-mcnp5 in parallel.
-This changes the meaning of the -j option, which will specify the number of mpi tasks.
+* `waf --mpi` : Use mpiexec to run dag-mcnp5 in parallel.
+This changes the meaning of the `-j` option, which will specify the number of mpi tasks.
 Be sure to use an mpi-enabled executable with this option.
-(If -e is not specified, the default path will be searched for mcnp5.mpi)
+(If `-e` is not specified, the default path will be searched for `mcnp5.mpi`)

 ## Creating new tests ##